Car remapping is a technique used to help squeeze extra performance out of your car – and it’s growing in popularity around the world.

-There are two kinds of remapping - stage 1 and stage 2.
-Each one offers something slightly different, and comes with its own cost.
+There are 2 kinds of remapping - stage 1 and stage 2.
+Each offers something slightly different, and comes with its own cost.

 - Stage 1 remapping involves optimising the engine using the existing components in the car without the need for additional hardware.
 The stage 1 remap cost tends to be around the £200 mark.

 - Stage 2 remapping goes a little further, pushing the car’s performance beyond what stage 1 can achieve.
 Sometimes, aftermarket components are needed to make sure the car is stable.
 Stage 2 remap costs are at the higher end of the scale, at around £400.

 What are the advantages of remapping my car?

 Increases the torque and power of your car.
 This should make it more responsive with enhanced acceleration.

 If it’s done correctly, the car should feel smoother and easier to drive.
 Remapping garages also suggest overall fuel economy could be improved once the engine’s running at optimum efficiency.